FelixPetriconi/future_proposal/proposal.md

 # II.
 Introduction

 The standard library needs a high-quality vocabulary type to represent asynchronous values.
-Having many variants of this concept in the wild is a pain point, but, even worse, the judicious use of "callback soup" makes asynchronous code difficult to develop and maintain.
+Having many variations of this concept in the wild is a pain point, but, even worse, the judicious use of "callback soup" makes asynchronous code difficult to develop and maintain.
 Unfortunately, based on the experience of the authors in real-world, production applications, neither the crippled `std::future`, nor the extensions proposed in the Concurrency TS are going to remedy the situation.

 In the negative, we recommend against adoption of the `std::future` related extensions in the Concurrency TS.
 In the positive, we provide recommendations for an alternative that we feel will meet the demands of real world applications and, more importantly, gain widespread adoption.
-The features we propose here are based on a combination of features from [Adobe stllab's future](http://www.stlab.cc/libraries/concurrency/future/future/) and [Bloomberg dplp's promise](https://github.com/camio/dpl/blob/master/dplp/dplp_promise.h).
+The features we propose are based on a combination of characteristics of [Adobe stlab's future](http://www.stlab.cc/libraries/concurrency/future/future/) and [Bloomberg dplp's promise](https://github.com/camio/dpl/blob/master/dplp/dplp_promise.h).
 The latter was presented on at C++Now 2017 in [The Mathematical Underpinnings of Promises in C++](https://www.youtube.com/watch?v=2OY0Zn3oBCE) and [Promises in C++: The Universal Glue for Asynchronous Programs](https://www.youtube.com/watch?v=pKMZjd9CFnw).

 # III.
 Motivation and Scope